 Antivirals, as the name implies, work against viruses.
 But how exactly?
 A viral infection occurs when the virus infects your body's cells, uses the cell to reproduce itself, and then leaves the cell to infect more cells in the body, which increases the amount of virus in the body.

-The antivirals used most often to treat the flu belong to the class of medications called neuraminidase inhibitors.
+Antivirals work by reducing the ability of the virus to reproduce.
+Agents used to treat the flu belong to the class of medications called neuraminidase inhibitors.
 These medications work by:

-- Interfering with the release of virus from infected cells.
+- interfering with the release of virus from infected cells

 For more information about treating the flu and reducing symptoms, read Flu home treatment and self care .

-All material copyright MediResource Inc. 1996 – 2018.
+All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/healthfeature/gethealthfeature/How-Flu-Antivirals-Work